cedflam/SnowTricks/README.md

 ## Install
  1. Clone or download the repository into your environment.
  2. Run "composer install" in terminal
- 3. Install the database (php bin/console doctrine:database:create) and load migration (php bin/console doctrine:migrations:migrate)
+ 3. Install the database (php bin/console doctrine:database:create) and load migration (php bin/console doctrine:migrations:migrate) or import directly snowtricks.sql with phpMyAdmin.

  NOTE :